PawelLipski/-git-machete-blog-2/blog-2.md

 After a successful rebase, `allow-ownership-link` was pushed to the remote (or more precisely, the _local remote_ since it resides on the local machine) and similar process happened again for `build-chain`.
-For the sake of brevity it isn't included in the above screenshot, but if you were to continue the traversal, then you'd encounter the branch `call-ws`, which was aligned with `develop`, so rebase hasn't even been proposed.
+For the sake of brevity it isn't included in the above screenshot, but if you were to continue the traversal, then you'd encounter the branch `call-ws`, which is aligned with `develop`, so rebase wouldn't even be proposed.
+It isn't in sync with its remote counterpart, though, so `traverse` would ask whether to push `call-ws` to `origin`.
-Similarly, `traverse` would later switch to `master` but wouldn't suggest that you push or pull `master` since it was already in sync with `origin/master`.
+`traverse` would later switch to `master` but wouldn't suggest that you push or pull `master` since it was already in sync with `origin/master`.
+The journey would end with a chance to push `hotfix/add-trigger` (with force, since it diverged from `origin/hotfix/add-trigger`).

 Generally, the traversal is performed by moving to the `next` of each branch (so, pretty much by running `git machete go next`).
 For the more graph-theory-savvy of you... this is equivalent to a pre-order depth-first search of the branch dependency tree.
-Each node of the tree (i.e. each git branch) is visited and possibly synced with its parent branch and/or remote counterpart before any of its children are visited.
+Each node of the tree (i.e. each git branch) is visited and possibly synced with its parent branch and/or remote counterpart before any of its children (downstream) branches are visited.
 This way of traversal makes more sense than, say, post-order since you definitely want to put each branch X in sync with its parent branch first before syncing X's children to X itself.